-Within the hour, the Kirin Tor under Khadgar’s command were scouting the area, trying to detect the magical energies emitted by the darkness.
+Within the hour, the Udirian magic users, under their leader’s command, were scouting the area, trying to detect the magical energies emitted by the Yunai.
 They reported back that evening, noting that they had found nothing.

 I dared not ignite the fire of hope.

 Still, we all went to bed that night wondering… would our exile soon end?

 That night, I woke to the sound of several shouting guards.
 I rushed outside and felt a sudden gust of wind that threatened to knock me off my feet.
 I used a deflection spell to redirect the wind, and looked up to see the source.

 One was golden, and the other was inky black, not terribly unlike the monsters that had claimed so many of us at Starfall.
 They were flying side by side, and they lowered themselves toward us, easily passing through the defenses in place.

 I laughed, and I was about to mock them for yelling orders at two powerful dragons, but when I lowered my view to do so, I saw that they were actually talking to a woman that was approaching on the ground, directly beneath the dragons.

 I recognized her in an instant.
 Kaellax, looking as youthful as the day I first met her.

 “Don’t you remember?” she asked, smiling at me.
 “I said I could beat the Yunai.”